patricksurry/eastern-front-1941/doc/howitworks.md

 <table><td>

-:point_right: I found a minor improvement here.
+:information_source: I found a minor improvement here.
 The original code stores both X1,Y1,X2,Y2 and X2,Y2,X1,Y1 for each of the 11 forbidden pairs, and loops over 22 pairs stored in 11 * 2 * 4 = 88 bytes to check each legal move.
 By splitting the list into north-south pairs (9) and east-west pairs (2)